jordanmack/sudt-cli/README.md

 ## Usage

+On Linux and MacOS use the convenience shell script.

 ```sh
 ./sudt-cli --help
 ```

-If your platform does not support shell scripts, use this alternate command syntax:
+If your platform does not support shell scripts (Windows), use this alternate command syntax.

 ```sh
 npx ts-node --files src/index.ts --help